 - Death in the family or close personal relationship where the student may need support or assistance

 - Physical plant situations which pose a security threat or major disruption to campus

 - Initial administrative response to acts of bias

 - Response to campus security concerns

 - Notification of emergency contacts/parents in the event of a student arrest and bail or return to campus conditions

-For crises, medical and psychological emergencies, and student wellness checks (except those dispatched to SAFEline), a member of the Campus Safety and Police staff will be dispatched first to assess and stabilize the situation.
+For crises, medical and psychological emergencies, and student wellness checks, a member of the Campus Safety and Police staff will be dispatched first to assess and stabilize the situation.
 Parents or other emergency contacts may be notified in the event of an emergency or crisis situation.